truemagic-coder/solana-agent/README.md

 * Seamless text and audio streaming with real-time multi-modal processing
 * Persistent memory that preserves context across all agent interactions
 * Streamlined message history for all agent interactions
-* Intelligent query routing to agents with optimal domain expertise
+* Intelligent query routing to agents with optimal domain expertise or your own custom routing
 * Unified value system ensuring brand-aligned agent responses
 * Powerful tool integration using standard Python packages and/or inline classes
 * Assigned tools are utilized by agents automatically and effectively